Frequently Asked Questions

 Adults and tSB alum (over 24 years old) can apply as mentors or snowboard instructors, or sign up as a volunteer to help with Wednesday dinners, snowboard instruction, help with other events, and or lots of other ways.

-All participants do not need to have prior snowboarding, surfing or skateboarding skills to participate in programming.
+Prior snowboarding, surfing or skateboarding skills is NOT REQUIRED to participate in programming.
 We actually provide lessons!

 Why do we call first year youth Prophets?